parkwaydental

 Temperature Extreme Foods

-Hot and cold sensitivity with toothache is extremely common because exposed tooth nerves react strongly to temperature changes.
-Very hot foods and beverages like steaming coffee or tea, freshly cooked foods straight from the stove, and hot soups can trigger sharp, shooting pain.
-Similarly, very cold items like ice cream directly from the freezer, ice water, frozen treats, and cold smoothies can cause intense discomfort.
+Very hot foods and beverages like steaming coffee, freshly cooked foods straight from the stove, and hot soups can trigger sharp, shooting pain.
+Very cold items like ice water, frozen treats, and cold smoothies can cause intense discomfort when exposed nerves react to temperature changes.

 Sugary and Acidic Foods